lukso-network/docs/docs/guides/network/switch-consensus-clients.md

 $ cd ..
 ```

 Next, create a new working directory for your updated node.
-Your old folder will be a backup for your previous configuration and keystore files.
+Your old folder will act as a backup for your previous configuration and keystore files.

 ```bash
 $ mkdir myNewLUKSOnode && cd myNewLUKSOnode